cbasje/contacts-plugin/README.md

 getContacts(filter: string) => Promise<{ results: any[]; }>
 ```

 Gets contacts and returns the results.
+From https://devdactic.com/build-capacitor-plugin/ but adapted to Capacitor V3

 | Param        | Type                |
 | ------------ | ------------------- |